-As one of three films released in 1989 to feature an animated title sequence, Honey, I Shrunk the Kids came out swinging with a rambunctious, topsy-turvy chase of an opening which signalled a minor turning point in the history of animation.
+As one of only a handful of films released in 1989 that featured an animated title sequence, Honey, I Shrunk the Kids came out swinging with a rambunctious, topsy-turvy chase of an opening which signalled a minor turning point in the history of animation.

 Beginning with the lowly tittle, the sequence features typography first as mise en scène and then as menace, with names toppling onto the titular kids and setting off a string of cleverly designed near-catastrophes.
 The sequence feels at once innovative and familiar, bearing stylistic resonance with earlier cartoons while departing from them in a manner both simple and bold.
 As the children dodge dustbusters, rubber stamps, and pencil sharpeners, the medium begins to undergo a distinct technological transformation.

 Three years earlier in 1986, CGI Pioneer Bill Kroyer had the idea of combining his two passions: hand-drawn animation and computer graphics.
 That same year, he and his wife Susan started Kroyer Films, Inc., where they developed custom software which would allow them to integrate digital, three-dimensional objects with traditional illustrations.
 The process involved building 3D models on a computer, then rendering them as line drawings that could be printed onto punched animation paper and combined with hand drawn sketches.
 Using this technique, Kroyer directed a demo film called Technological Threat (1988).
 Written by Brian Jennings (VFX supervisor on movies like Mimic and The Faculty), the film gleefully explores the mixing of media and the potential role computer graphics could play in on-screen storytelling.